markussitzmann/cirx/docs/cir-database.md

 This table creates all associations between an entry of table _cir_structure_ and _cir_structure_name_.
-It also includes a confidence level (currently by default 100 for most entries), the affinity class (these are created from whether the association has been found via FICTS, FICuS or uuuuu parent structure), and the _name_type_id_.
+It also includes a confidence level (currently by default 100 for most entries), the affinity class (these are created from whether the association has been found via FICTS, FICuS or uuuuu parent structure, see also table _cir_name_affinity_class_), and the _name_type_id_.

 The table is unique by _name_id, _structure_id_, _name_type_id_, amd _affinity_class_id_)

 ### cir_name_type

+This table references all name types used in table _cir_structure_name_associations_.

+The table is unique by _title_

+### cir_name_affinity_class

+The classes listed in this table are used in table _cir_structure_name_association_ for describing how closely a name association links a nme to a structure.
+These values are set during the linkname process when registering structures to the database, for instance, if a name is linked on basis of FICTS parent structure, the name affinity class is set to 'exact'.

 The table is unique by _title_